-Last Thursday, I decided to challenge myself with two different gluten free recipes, an apple pie and pecan tart.
+Last Thursday, I decided to challenge myself with two different gluten-free recipes, an apple pie, and pecan tart.
 The overachiever in me wanted to do it all.
 I had a hard time finding all of the ingredients I needed for the pie crust that Shauna shares on her site, so I decided I would “wing it” by using my favorite recipe.
-I picked up a gluten free AP flour, a brown rice flour, pecans, nuts, almond flour and tapico flour … all gluten free.
-I was eager and over confident.
+I picked up a gluten-free AP flour, a brown rice flour, pecans, nuts, almond flour, and tapioca flour … all gluten-free.
+I was eager and overconfident.

 Again, I pulled out a Dorie recipe for a sweet tart dough.
 I used almond flour, brown rice flour and ground up pecans as my base.
 It was perfect.
 It blind-baked perfectly.
 It smelled amazing.
 I was so happy.
 Then I decided I did not want corn syrup in my pecan pie and I substituted it with pomegranate molasses.
 Huge mistake.
 Overly sweet.
 I could not stomach how sweet it was.
 TRASH!